 We've included all you'll need to start developing with the MemberPress Developer Tools right from your WordPress Admin.
 Here's how it works:

-- Webhooks — MemberPress Developer Tools can now allow you to send POST requests to any URL you want for numerous different events that can occur in MemberPress.
-And it will give you the ability to configure as many webhook URLs as you'd like.
+- Webhooks.
+MemberPress Developer Tools allow you to send POST requests to any URL you want for numerous different events that might occur in MemberPress.
+And it gives you the ability to configure as many webhook URLs as you'd like.

-- REST API Documentation — The in-plugin API documentation will give you a handle on all of the data you'll be able to create, retrieve, update, and delete.
-This will include detailed instructions on search arguments, update arguments, an example request and response … all presented from real data from your MemberPress install.
+- REST API Documentation.
+The in-plugin API documentation gives you a handle on all of the data you'll be able to create, retrieve, update, and delete.
+This includes detailed instructions on search arguments, update arguments, an example request and response — all presented from real data from your MemberPress install.